Sounds True and the Awareness Training Institute present

-Mindfulness-based interventions have emerged as clinically effective for mental health, and an ever-increasing number of therapists are integrating them into their practice.
-Join Jack and Dan as they discuss how mindfulness can deepen the therapeutic relationship while providing numerous benefits to patients and practitioners alike, including:
+Mindfulness-based interventions have emerged as clinically effective for improving mental health.
+An ever-increasing number of therapists are integrating mindfulness-based interventions into their practice to initiate better patient outcomes.
+Join Jack and Dan as they discuss how these interventions can deepen the therapeutic relationship and provide numerous benefits to both patients and practitioners including:

 “Mindfulness exercises produce literal changes in the brain’s connections, significantly affecting how well a person interacts with other people and adapts to difficult situations.”

 Daniel J. Siegel, MD, is the director of the Mindsight Institute and codirector of the UCLA Mindful Awareness Research Center.
 A graduate of Harvard Medical School, Dr. Siegel is the author of The Mindful Brain and Parenting from the Inside Out.
 His internationally acclaimed bestseller, The Developing Mind, has been used by a number of organizations including the U.S. Department of Justice and the Vatican.
 Dr. Siegel is the founding editor of the Norton Series on Interpersonal Neurobiology.